Life & Death in a Single Breath-Vol 2; Kindle Edition $.99! Paperback $4.99!

 I also write to vent, hence the observations that some of my poetry is dark or depressing.
 If it is to you, then that is what you took from it.

 One reader wrote me she enjoys reading one of my poems in the morning and then again at night.
 The result, in her words, can be amazing as to what she takes away from the piece.

-My first novel is best described as a crime thriller; the first in a series I have in my mind.
+My first novel is best described as a crime thriller; "Evolution of a Killer: A Lazarus Solaris Novel", the first in a series titled "The Lazarus Solaris Chronicles".

 I have two books on the market, "Life and Death in a Single Breath", poetry and musings; "Evolution of a Killer" a crime fiction novel release March 1, 2018.
 My short story "Radar Love" is contained in the anthology "One Hundred Voices - Volume 3" by Snow Leopard Publishing.

 "Evolution of a Killer" is holding its own on Amazon - in the top 10-20% of E-books and novels, particularly well in the Thriller genre.

 Ingram Spark - a division of Ingram Books will be releasing Evolution world-wide before the end of the month.
 I am particularly excited by that as I have gotten a lot of interest in Ireland, Australia and Mexico.
 (I really need a Spanish translator for that one...seriously.
 About the best I can do in Spanish is order food and beer and swear.

 https://www.goodreads.com/book/show/10605.Thinner One of my all time favorites by Stephen King.
 It even earned me my Meskaki Name: "The White Man from Tow."
 Read it again if you've read it before.